 1. Her (2013, dir.
 Spike Jonze)

-Spike Jonze’s Her is a smart, sad comedy-drama that also happened to be eerily prescient regarding the rapid advancements in artificial intelligence.
-The idea of a lonely man falling in love with his computer’s operating system didn’t seem that far-fetched in 2013.
+Spike Jonze’s Her is a smart, sad comedy-drama that also happened to be eerily prescient about rapid advancements in artificial intelligence.
+The idea of a lonely guy falling in love with his computer’s operating system didn’t seem that far-fetched in 2013.
 But few anticipated how quickly there would be such a blurring between human consciousness and AI that we now have a subculture of people in relationships with chatbots.
 Set in an unspecified near-future, Her stars Joaquin Phoenix as Theodore Twombly, a lonely divorcee whose emotional isolation is deepened by the irony that his job entails drafting personalized greeting cards for a company called BeautifulHandwrittenLetters.com.
 Theodore’s attachment to his OS (marvelously voiced by Scarlett Johansson), which has named itself Samantha, follows the familiar rhythms of a budding relationship.
 It is the give and take of two conscious entities learning about each other and letting nature (if that term still applies) take its course.
 Provocative ideas abound.
-What is the role of artificial intelligence?
+What is the role of AI?
 What defines a healthy relationship?
 Is intimacy strengthened by technology—or weakened by it?
 What is love?
 And why does everyone in the future dress so funny?

 Honorable mention: After Yang (2021, dir.
 Kogonada), Alphaville (1965, dir.
 Jean-Luc Godard), Demon Seed (1977, dir.
 Donald Cammell), Ghost in the Shell (1995, dir.
 Mamoru Oshii), The Matrix (1999, dir.
 Lana Wachowski and Lilly Wachowski), Metropolis (1927, dir.
 Fritz Lang), Moon (2009, dir.
-Duncan Jones), The Terminator(1984, dir.
+Duncan Jones), The Terminator (1984, dir.
 James Cameron), WALL-E (2008, dir.
 Andrew Stanton), WarGames (1983, dir.
 John Badham)